What Is Scheduled Maintenance?

 Although scheduled maintenance is a simplistic form of preventive maintenance, the practice is still valuable.
 It ensures equipment will continue working as designed to reduce downtime and maintain maximum value.
 Depending on the asset condition and manufacturer specifications, consistent maintenance schedules can add years to asset lifespans.
 Furthermore, minimum recommended maintenance instructions keep asset warranties active.

 If you intend to sell off an asset as salvage, or acquire a new one, performing routine maintenance will help retain its resale value.
 For this reason, it’s always advisable to document time-based maintenance and equipment servicing.
 Most obviously, the type of maintenance is a useful tool for asset diagnostics.
-Your maintenance team may rely on you schedule to ensure assets function as they should and resolve any issues before a breakdown occurs.
+Your maintenance team may rely on you to schedule maintenance to ensure assets function as they should and resolve any issues before a breakdown occurs.

 What Is Factory Scheduled Maintenance?